markyangcc/Cryptography/README.md

 ## Big Data Primality Test

-Fermat Test to test a big number if it's a prime number with `miracl` Library in C++.
+Fermat Test to test a big number if it's a prime number with `Miracl` Library in C++.

+## Chinese Remainder Theorem

+Use Chinese Remainder Theorem Algorithm to Solve Congruence Equations(big number) with `Miracl` Library in C.

 ## LZW Compress